 Pregnancy

 Experts believe pregnancy is a risk factor for OSA, though how frequently OSA occurs among pregnant people hasn't been widely studied.
 Multiple physical changes that occur during pregnancy may make OSA more likely.
-These changes include a narrowed throat, narrowed nasal passages, and changes in hormones that affect breathing.
+Hormonal changes, weight gain, fluids shifts, and congestion all narrow the airway.

-Experts recommend that pregnant people who have either high blood pressure or diabetes should be screened for OSA, since these are risk factors.
+Experts recommend that pregnant people who have either high blood pressure or diabetes should be screened for OSA.

 A person's risk of developing OSA increases as they age, then plateaus in their 60s or 70s.
-For females, this increased risk with age may partially stem from weight gain and other factors involved in the aging process.
+For females, this increased risk with age may partially stem from weight gain, reduced muscle tone, and other factors involved in the aging process.

 Among women, the increased risk of developing OSA with age appears directly related to menopause, or the point in time at which a woman's menstrual cycle ends.
-Some research has found that up to 67% of postmenopausal women develop OSA.
-Hormonal changes may be the cause, but whether hormone treatment can help with OSA is unclear.
+Studies estimate that up to 67% of postmenopausal women have some degree of OSA.
+Drops in estrogen and progesterone likely weaken airway muscles but whether hormone treatment can help with OSA is unclear.

 Polycystic Ovary Syndrome (PCOS)